netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>type</b></td>
         <td>enum</td>
         <td>
-          Select the type of TLS configuration "DISABLED" (default) to not configure TLS for the endpoint, "MANUAL" to manually provide cert file and a key file, and "AUTO" to use Openshift auto generated certificate using annotations<br/>
+          Select the type of TLS configuration "DISABLED" (default) to not configure TLS for the endpoint, "PROVIDED" to manually provide cert file and a key file, and "AUTO" to use Openshift auto generated certificate using annotations<br/>
           <br/>
-            <i>Enum</i>: DISABLED, MANUAL, AUTO<br/>
+            <i>Enum</i>: DISABLED, PROVIDED, AUTO<br/>
             <i>Default</i>: DISABLED<br/>
         </td>
         <td>false</td>